duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: In 2013, the UN has launched the first UAV mission to help protect civilians in the Democratic Republic of Congo (UN News).

-See also: Read this article for more information: https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un and https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr
+See also: Read this [article](https://news.un.org/en/story/2017/09/564452-feature-does-drone-technology-hold-promise-un) for more information and [this](https://news.un.org/en/story/2013/12/456942-un-launches-unmanned-surveillance-aircraft-better-protect-civilians-vast-dr)

 See also: "The most promising uses of drones include: Mapping, Delivering lightweight essential items to remote or hard- to-access locations, Supporting damage assessments, Increasing situational awareness, Monitoring changes" (Relief Web).